haikuowuya/AndroidElementals/README.md

 | Title | Description |
 | :----------: | :--------: |
-[Super Toasts](https://github.com/JohnPersano/SuperToasts) | A library that extends the Android toast framework
+[Super Toasts](https://github.com/JohnPersano/SuperToasts) | A library that extends the Android toast framework [Message Bar](https://github.com/simonvt/messagebar) | An Android Toast replacement, similar to the one seen in the GMail app. http://simonvt.github.com/MessageBar/
+[Undo Bar](https://github.com/soarcn/UndoBar) | The UI component for Android advanced UI pattern undo-bar, used in Gmail app, create by Roman Nurik. http://soarcn.github.io/UndoBar

 #### <a name="animationui">Animation